What Are Mortgages: How Mortgages Work Explained in Simple Terms

 7. Supply required documentation: This encompasses proof of income, ID, and specifics about the property.

-8. Arrange for the property assessment: Your lender will verify if the property’s value matches your loan amount.
+8. Arrange for the property valuation: Your lender will verify if the property’s value matches your loan amount.

 9. Obtain a formal mortgage offer: After examining everything and if satisfied, your lender will extend an official offer.

-10. Conclude the transaction: With all legal paperwork done, you’re prepared to proceed with the acquisition of your new home.
+10. Complete the transaction: With all legal paperwork done through your solicitor, you’re prepared to proceed with the acquisition of your new home.

 This clear path aids in making the mortgage process transparent, allowing us to achieve home ownership more swiftly and effectively than we might initially consider.